 Lower Division

-The Department of Computer Science offers courses on topics of current interest to the community from time to time.
-Call the Computer Science office, (661) 654-3082, to express interest or inquire concerning offerings.
+The Department of Computer and Electrical Engineering and Computer Science offers courses on topics of current interest to the community from time to time.
+Call the department office, (661) 654-3082, to express interest or to inquire concerning offerings.

-CMPS 120 Computer Skills and Concepts I (5)
+CMPS 1200 Basic Computer Skills (3)

-Instruction and tutoring in basic computer skills.
-An overview of computer terminology, hardware and software.
-Included: storage devices, input/output devices, the internet, operating systems, word processing, spreadsheets, presentation software, creating web pages and simple databases.
-Meets for 250 minutes.
-Prerequisites: None.

-CMPS 150 Introduction to Unix (1)

-Basic Unix commands and programming utilities will be introduced.
-Students will learn how to use email, a text editor, and manage files and directories.
-This course is designed for students who have no experience with Unix.
-Computer Science majors are encouraged to take CMPS 215 in place of this course, if possible.

-CMPS/MATH 206 Advanced Engineering Mathematics (5)

-Introduction to ordinary differential equations, Fourier Series and Integral, other transforms, and partial differential equations; applications to computer hardware, such as the resonance, wave equation, transmission line equation, and filtering.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: MATH 203.
+This course covers computer skills essential to success at a university.
+Specific applications include the Microsoft Office suite of tools: Word, Excel, PowerPoint and Access.
+The course material is based on Windows 7 and Microsoft Office 2010.
+Each week lecture meets for 150 minutes.
+Prerequisite: None.

-CMPS 221 Programming Fundamentals (5)
+CMPS 2010 Programming I: Programming Fundamentals (4)

-Introduces the fundamentals of procedural programming.
-Topics include: data types, control structures, functions, arrays, and standard and file I/O. The mechanics of compiling, linking, running, debugging and testing within a particular programming environment are covered.
+Introduces the fundamentals of procedural programming and object-oriented programming.
+Topics include: data types, control structures, functions, arrays, I/O, pointers and dynamic memory allocation, and features of object-oriented programming.
+The mechanics of compiling, linking, running, debugging and testing within a particular programming environment are covered.
 Ethical issues and a historical perspective of programming within the context of computer science as a discipline are given.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: (1) MATH 85; or (2) other satisfaction of the Entry Level Mathematics requirement.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisite: (1) MATH 0030; or (2) other satisfaction of the Entry Level Mathematics requirement.

-CMPS 222 Object-Oriented Programming (5)

-Builds on foundation provided by CMPS 221 to introduce the concepts of object-oriented programming.
-The course focuses on the definition and use of classes and the fundamentals of object-oriented design.
-Other topics include: an overview of programming language principles, basic searching and sorting techniques, and an introduction to software engineering issues.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: CMPS 221 with C- or higher.

-CMPS 223 Data Structures and Algorithms (5)
+CMPS 2020 Programming II: Data Structures and Algorithms (4)

-Builds on the foundation provided by CMPS 221 to introduce the fundamental concepts of data structures and algorithms that proceed from them within the framework of object-oriented programming technology.
+Builds on the foundation provided by CMPS 2010 to introduce the fundamental concepts of data structures and algorithms that proceed from within the framework of object-oriented programming technology.
 Topics include: recursion, fundamental data structures (including lists, stacks, queues, hash tables, trees and graphs) and basics of algorithmic analysis.
 Necessary components of object-oriented programming method will be introduced.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: CMPS 221 with C- or higher.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisite: CMPS 2010 with C- or better.

-CMPS 295 Discrete Structures (5)
+CMPS 2120 Discrete Structures (4)

 Discrete structures and applications in computer science.
-Proofs, with a focus on induction.
-Introduction to propositional and predicate logic, functions, relations and sets, algorithm analysis, counting techniques, recursion and solution or recurrence relations, graph theory and trees.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: CMPS 221 and MATH 190/191 or higher.
+Provides an introduction to proof techniques, propositional and predicate logic, functions, relations, sets, big-oh notation, counting techniques, summations, recursive definitions, recurrence relations, discrete probability and simple circuit logic.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisite: CMPS 2010 with a grade of C- or better and MATH 1040 or MATH 1050 or higher.

-CMPS 224 Assembly Language Programming (5)
+CMPS 2240 Computer Architecture I: Assembly Language (4)

-Introduction to machine architecture and program structure; code, data, and stack segments; programming with an assembly language.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: CMPS 221.
+Introduction to computer architecture and assembly language programming.
+Covers number systems and data representation, CISC and RISC instruction set architectures, internal organization of a computer, and basics of logic design.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisite: CMPS 2010 with a grade of C- or better.